 Likewise, if you belong to professional organizations, ask if you can be removed from print mailings and make your logins available to staff so they can take advantage of them too.

 Take these tips a step further by migrating to a paperless office.

 Online invoices and emailed bills have two benefits; first, you cut down on the amount of paper you use; and second, faster delivery means faster payments.
-In fact, you can start making online invoices with this free template.
+In fact, you can start making online invoices with this free invoice generator.

 3. Join ‘the cloud’ for less waste, better teamwork

 If you haven’t yet investigated the productivity benefits of cloud solutions, now is a perfect time.

 Google Drive is an easy one to implement that allows the sharing of documents, spreadsheets, and presentations.
 The in-document annotation features make it easy for colleagues to add notes and suggest changes while avoiding the waste of paper and ink that a printer generates.